Meet our psychology team

 Dustin originally started his degree in psychology in the US in 1999, but due to “life happens”, wound up in Australia working in both the hydraulic and automotive industries, and obtaining degrees in Ancient History.
 Dustin’s main interest in neurodivergence and its adaptations and presentations however found him coming back to psychology, and obtaining his Bachelor of Psychological Science and Honours in Psychology.
 His thesis was on humour, memes, and coping with COVID-19, and had an article related to his research published in the Work-Life Balance Bulletin of the Brittish Psychological Society in 2020.

 Dustin works from a client-centric approach, believing that the client is the expert on their difficulties.
 He works across the lifespan, but has particular interest in adolescents and young adults (apprx 12-25yo).
-Dustin has a particular interest in ASD, anxiety issues, and PTSD.
+Dustin has a particular interest in Autism, anxiety issues, and PTSD.
 He draws from across different modes of practice (I.e. schema, CBT, ACT, play therapy, etc) to assist a client with their desired needs in working towards their goal from therapy.

 He is a big fan of classic cars, Marvel comics, D&D and both board and video games.
 He spends his free time working on cars, watching things with his wife, or playing games.